Oneflow-Inc/libai/docs/source/tutorials/Config.md

 # Lazy Configs

-We find the traditional yacs-based config system or python argparse command-line options cannot offer enough flexibility for new project development.
-We just borrowed the [lazy config system](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) from detectron2 as an alternative, non-intrusive config system for LiBai.
+We found the traditional yacs-based config system or python argparse command-line options suffer from providing enough flexibility for the development of new project.
+So we borrowed the [lazy config system](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) design from detectron2 which forms the non-intrusive config system for LiBai.

-You can read the [d2 tutorial](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) for the syntax and basic usage of lazy config.
-Here we will show you some example usage in LiBai.
+You can refer to the [d2 tutorial](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) for more details of the syntax and basic usage of lazy config.
+We will show you some example usage in LiBai in the following section.

 ## Configs in LiBai

-In LiBai, we define a standard set of config namespace for later use.
-This set of namespace must be kept if you want to use complete training and evaluation process of LiBai.
+In LiBai, we define a standard set of config namespaces for later use.
+This set of namespaces must be kept if you want to perform the complete training and evaluation process of LiBai.

-In summary, this namespace is `model, graph, train, optim, dataloader, tokenization(optional)`, and we will introduce it in detail below.
+In summary, this set of namespaces is `model, graph, train, optim, dataloader, tokenization(optional)`, and we will introduce it in detail as follows.

 ### model

-This is the config for model definition.
-You can see some examples in `configs/common/models`.
+The configuration for model definition.
+You can refer to `configs/common/models` for more examples.

 A model config file can be loaded like this: